Proposterious/independent-project/README.md

 # independent-project

- Contains all files written in code related to and/or used for my Senior Indepndent Project.
+ Contains all files written in code related to and/or used for my Senior Independent Project.